 Dry washers are devices that are used to separate gold from lighter material without the use of water.
 They do this by using a regulated air flow, which blows off lighter material and allows the gold to settle.
 It was actually invented by Thomas Edison in 1897, and the new tool provided miners with an invaluable way to prospect in the desert.

-Remember that prior to the invention of dry washers, miners needed water to process the
+Prior to the invention of dry washers, miners needed water to get the

 out of rich gravels.
 This was often done by physically moving tons of gold bearing material to other areas from processing, but in many remote areas this was not feasible, and very rich areas were abandoned.
 With dry washers, these areas could be mined profitably, and they have been used in many arid climates ever since.